 The Pikes Peak Rural Transportation Authority (PPRTA) is a collaborative effort among six regional governments to improve and maintain roads and support public transit.
 The members of PPRTA are the cities of Colorado Springs and Manitou Springs, unincorporated El Paso County, and the towns of Green Mountain Falls, Ramah and Calhan.

 The area’s most significant transportation concern is maintaining the aging infrastructure – roads, bridges, and drainage systems – in safe, reliable condition for public use.
 A major issue is maintaining roads and bridges that are already subject to overuse because of increasing population growth.

-PPRTA has an establishing Intergovernmental Agreement (IGA) between all of the five member governments that outlines the roles of the entity.
+PPRTA has an establishing Intergovernmental Agreement (IGA) between all of the six member governments that outlines the roles of the entity.
 The IGAs include details on: